rubensworks/PhD-Thesis/content/storing/evaluation.md

 Within the scope of this work, we use this fixed threshold of 200.
 We consider investigating the impact of different threshold levels and methods for dynamically determining optimal levels future work.

-[](#storing_results-ostrich-ingestion-rate-beara) shows linearly increasing ingestion rate for each consecutive version for BEAR-A, while [](#storing_results-ostrich-ingestion-size-beara) shows corresponding linearly increasing storage sizes.
+[](#storing_results-ostrich-ingestion-rate-beara) shows an increasing ingestion rate for each consecutive version for BEAR-A, while [](#storing_results-ostrich-ingestion-size-beara) shows corresponding increasing storage sizes.
-Analogously, [](#storing_results-ostrich-ingestion-rate-bearb-hourly) shows the ingestion rate for BEAR-B-hourly, which increases linearly until around version 1100, after which it increases significantly.
+Analogously, [](#storing_results-ostrich-ingestion-rate-bearb-hourly) shows the ingestion rate for BEAR-B-hourly, which increases until around version 1100, after which it increases significantly.
-[](#storing_results-ostrich-ingestion-size-bearb-hourly) shows near-linearly increasing storage sizes.
+[](#storing_results-ostrich-ingestion-size-bearb-hourly) shows faster increasing storage sizes.

 [](#storing_results-ostrich-ingestion-rate-beara-compare) compares the BEAR-A ingestion rate of the streaming and batch algorithms.
 The streaming algorithm starts of slower than the batch algorithm but grows linearly,